WeChat and AI: how Chinese-owned businesses across North America are automating customer service

 - Expecting a fully automated system before you've manually tested the conversation flows in Chinese

-The Metro Vancouver market is one of the few places in North America where a business truly needs bilingual AI.
+In North America's largest Chinese- and Korean-speaking markets, a business often truly needs bilingual AI.
 That's a competitive advantage if your competitors aren't doing it.

-Find bilingual AI specialists in Metro VancouverMore from the blog
+Find bilingual AI specialists near youMore from the blog

 Pricing Guide